firasuke/DOTSLASHLINUX/content/post/2017-09-08-The-Linux-Kernel-Configuration-Guide-Part-9.md

 Choice:     built-in -*-

-Reason:     You must include this option in your kernel as it's required to execute
+Reason:     It's highly recommended that you include this option in your kernel
-            scripts and binaries that need an interpreter (and these include Java, Python2, Python3, .NET, DOS executables ...etc).
+            as it's required to execute scripts and binaries that need an interpreter (and these include Java, Python2, Python3, .NET, DOS executables ...etc).

             This is also required by many init scripts as well and is used on countless distributions (CONFIG_GENTOO_LINUX and CONFIG_GENTOO_LINUX_INIT_SCRIPT).